aklump/web_package/docs/source/hooks.md

 * Any hook file can be temporarily disabled by renaming the file to begin with a single underscore
 * All hooks will be skipped if you pass `--no-hooks` in the command.
+* All hooks will be fired if you pass `--hooks` in the command.